 WOM (World of Mind)

 A museum where everything is an illusion.
-With optical illusions and hypnotizing decors, WOM plays with your perceptions and awakens your senses.
-Here, your children can test the limits of their intellect with a variety of mind-bending installations.
+With optical illusions and mesmerizing sets, WOM plays with your perceptions and awakens your senses.
+Here, your children will have plenty of opportunity to test the limits of their intellect thanks to various installations, each more mind-blowing than the last.

 📍Tour & Taxis, Shed 4 bis, Brussels